ahookerbrown/CNE370-Final/README.md

 ## Introduction
 This configuration sets up a MariaDB sharded database environment using Docker Compose and MaxScale.
+It includes:

-It includes two shards:
+Two shards:

 shard1: contains zipcodes_one database

 shard2: contains zipcodes_two database

+MariaDB MaxScale:

-MariaDB MaxScale is set up as a query router, distributing SQL queries across the
+Set up as a router for distributing SQL queries based on database name.

-A Python script (main.py) which runs distributed queries across both shards. appropriate shards based on database name.
+A Python script (main.py):

+Runs queries across both shards and outputs data to the console.

 ## Running